-With a blink of the eye, we’re already halfway through 2018.
+With the blink of the eye, we’re already halfway through 2018.
 As the past couple of months flew by with traveling and reunions, I gradually recognize how my complicated relationship with social media is shaping my existence as a human being the age of the internet.
 As much as I love how social media keeps me and my distant friends—especially those from different continents and time zones—connected, I do not like how it tries to mimic and take over real human interactions—not that I think it ever will.

 I imagined, what if Facebook and Instagram went away completely?
 How will it affect me?
 This imagination first scared me.
 Yet, as I plunged into this train of thought, I realized that without online social chatter and distractions, I could concentrate better on my priorities, and use all the stress-free time I have to make something really happen in my life, whether it be hanging out with friends, exercising, painting, reading or writing.
 I should have nothing to fear.
 I will still have the contact information of people whom I made a real connection, and I will now have time, to actually call them or make plans to hang out.
 What I really lost, was snapshots of other people’s life.
 I actually lose nothing of my own.